< Gouverneur Benefactors — Gouverneur Morris

 At the age of 57, he married Anne Cary ("Nancy") Randolph, who was the sister of Thomas Mann Randolph, Jr., husband of Thomas Jefferson's daughter, Martha Jefferson Randolph.
 He died at the family estate, Morrisania, and he is buried at St. Ann's Episcopal Church in the Bronx, a borough of New York City.
 Morris and his wife had a son, Gouverneur Jr., who eventually became a railroad executive.

 The Gouverneur Morris "mansion" in Natural Dam, was built as a residence for Morris when he visited his large landholdings in the north and for use by his land agents.
-It was called a "mansion" because it was so much bigger than other homes in the area.
+As far as we know, Gouverneur never lived in our area. the house was called a "mansion" because it was so much bigger than other homes in the area.

 Morris had arranged for the building of a grist and saw mill and a bridge across the Oswegatchie River.
 In 1809, he had Joseph Bolton, a Pennsylvania stone mason build walls for the stone house and Captain Rockwell Barnes, a prominent early settler, to do the carpentry work.
 The house was built into a side hill to provide shelter from the winters.
 The house is located about 350 feet off Route 58 at Natural Dam and is marked with a New York State plaque.